turingschool/front-end-curriculum/lessons/module-2/js-5.md

 It can also be used if you have a key with a space/other character in it or that starts with a number.
 Typically you want to avoid doing this but you might on occasion find you have to do it.

+#### Add Properties To Your Object
+Add three properties to the object you made using each of the three methods discussed; dot notation, bracket string literal, bracket string variable

 #### Accessing object properties
 We can also use dot and bracket notation to access or use an object's properties.